-1. Wash the squash and dry with paper towel, then carefully cut it in half (see cutting tips here), and pierce the outer peel with a fork multiple times.
+1. Wash the squash and dry with paper towel, then carefully cut it in half lengthwise (see cutting spaghetti squash tips here), and pierce the outer peel with a fork multiple times.

-2. Scoop out the “loose” inner flesh and seeds, that pulls easily from the rest of the inner portion.
+2. Scoop out the “loose” inner flesh and seeds, that pulls easily from the rest of the inner portion using a fork.

-3. Brush the inside of the squash with olive oil and season with salt, pepper, paprika, and parsley.
+3. Brush the inside of the squash with olive oil and sprinkle with salt, pepper, paprika, and parsley.

-5. Cook at 380 degrees for 18-20 minutes, stopping at the 15-minute mark to check the tenderness of your squash.
-If you can easily pierce the flesh closest to the outer peel, it should be done.
+5. Air fry spaghetti squash at 380 degrees f for 18-20 minutes, stopping at the 15-minute mark to check the tenderness of your squash. you want the skin to be easily pierced by the flesh closest to the outer peel, it should be done.
 Cooking time will vary depending on the size of your squash – after the 15 minute mark, cook 2 minutes at a time, checking until done to preferred tenderness.

-6. Once done, scrape the inside flesh with a fork to pull the noodle-like strands away from the peel.
+6. Once done, scrape the inside flesh of the cooked spaghetti squash with a fork to pull the noodle-like spaghetti squash strands away from the peel.